polarfire-soc/polarfire-soc-bare-metal-examples/applications/user-crypto/mpfs-user-crypto-message-authentication-services/README.md

 the serial port.
 This example project will also displays the return data from User Crypto processor for message authentication and hash service.

-### Data Authenticated Encryption Using AES 256-bit key
+### Data Authenticated Encryption & Decryption Using AES 256-bit key

-Select option '1' to perform authenticated encryption using Galois/counter mode (GCM) algorithm.
+Select option '1' to perform authenticated encryption & decryption using Galois/ counter mode (GCM) algorithm.
 This example project reads the 256 bit key, IV, 16 bytes plain text, and additional authentication data (AAD) from UART terminal and calls the **CALSymEncAuth()** or **CALSymEncAuthDMA()** function.
 This function performs authenticated encryption with associated data for confidentiality and integrity.
 The plain text is both encrypted and used in computation of message authentication code according to the **SATSYMTYPE_AES256** encryption algorithm and GCM mode.
 Both the encrypted data and tag are displayed on UART terminal.
+For authenticated decryption, it calls the **CALSymDecVerify()** or **CALSymDecVerifyDMA()** function to perform authenticated decryption with associated data for confidentiality and integrity.
+Both the decrypted data and tag are also displayed on UART terminal.

 **NOTE**:
    In Case of GCM, in place of IV paramter user has to pass JO value which is calculated